 - Go to Financials Main > Payroll > Pay Periods

-- If choosing semi-monthly or monthly pay periods, adjust the end date(s) so the system can predict the pattern.
+- If choosing Semi-Monthly or Monthly, adjust the end date(s) so the system can predict the pattern.

-- For example, if you have semi-monthly pay periods from the 1st to the 15th and the 16th to the end of the month, your end dates should be 15 and 31.
+- e.g. if you have semi-monthly pay periods from the 1st to the 15th and the 16th to the end of the month, your end dates should be 15 and 31.

 - Create